Kiwi Jam Recipe

 Serving Kiwi Jam…

-Kiwi jam is not the most common jam and you probably won’t find it in the store which is a great reason to make it at home.
+Kiwi jam isn’t something you will commonly find in the grocery store, which is a great reason to make it at home.
 I love the way it looks with the black kiwi seeds floating in it.
 It makes a great conversation starter.
-I take my jam with me to the farmer’s market and people are always curious and ask what is in the jar.
+I take my jam with me to the farmer’s market, and people are always curious and ask what is in the jar.
 And it’s delicious!
 I hope that you’ll give it a try.

 More Jam Recipes on the Blog…